October 26th – November 6th, 2020

-For years members have been asking us for a Morocco Adventure and 2016 is the year!
-We’ve started from scratch creating a one of a kind experience throughout the best of this stunning & diverse country.
-Our Morocco group tours will take us from the beautiful Mediterranean port city of Tangier, to Fes (known as the “Athens of Africa”), along the stunning Atlas Mountain Range, to a luxury tented camp in the world famous Erg Chebbi desert, onto unique gorges & landscapes ripe for photography, & finishing in the imperial oasis of Marrakesh.
-Lots of amazing photography stops will be made throughout the journey and, as always, we’ve designed some really unique, off the path experiences.
+Our Morocco Adventure has sold out in 48 hours three years in a row now, and for good reason.
+We expect it to fill quickly again this year because it's truly a trip of a lifetime on so many levels.
+A one of a kind experience throughout the best of this stunning & diverse country, our Morocco group tours will take us from the beautiful Mediterranean port city of Tangier, to Fes (known as the "Athens of Africa"), along the stunning Atlas Mountain Range, to a luxury tented camp in the world famous Erg Chebbi desert, onto unique gorges & landscapes ripe for photography, & finishing in the imperial oasis of Marrakesh.
+Lots of amazing photography stops will be made throughout the journey and, as always, we've designed some really unique, off the path experiences.

 Check out all the highlights below and E-mail us at email@example.com for the daily itinerary!